chiayolin/chiayolin.github.io/content/posts/20170406-constitutional-court-interpretation-no-509.md

 provide my perspective of this particular incident.

-Earlier this month, my friend, let's call him _Bob_, was warned that an allegation he made regarding accounting provision against a civil servant of Taiwan's _Ministry of Foreign Affairs_ could possibly constitute defamation.
+Earlier this month, my friend, let's call him _Bob_, was warned that an allegation he made regarding _something_ against a civil servant of Taiwan's _Ministry of Foreign Affairs_ could possibly constitute defamation.
 Such act is but a typical method and excuse the government officials constantly use to prevent the people from discussing and investigating the truth.
 Later on, he was even forced to answer